Nash-Kelvinator Lansing Michigan

 importance in the construction of this late model B-24 (J, L, or M

 model).
-First of all, this is a Ford built B-24 at the Willow Run,
+Firstly, this is a Ford built B-24 at the Willow Run,

 MI plant.
-Obviously the Lansing, MI Nash-Kelvinator plant built
+The Lansing, MI Nash-Kelvinator plant built

 reached.
 My grandfather, Frank Dominik, while not in the photo,

-played an important part in this, in that he was the supervisor of the
+played an important part in this.
+He was the supervisor of the

 propeller balancing department back in Lansing.
 It was his

-responsibility to make sure that when the engines on this B-24 fired up,
+responsibility to assure that the engines on this B-24 were not affected

 Both Buick and Chevrolet built the Pratt & Whitney R-1830 engines that